MicrosoftDocs/win32/desktop-src/com/legacyauthenticationlevel.md

 ---
 title: LegacyAuthenticationLevel
-description: Sets the default authentication level for applications that do not call CoInitializeSecurity. ms.assetid: 'e14d2203-c84e-46af-befd-d82ef1936c9d'
+description: Sets the default authentication level for applications that do not call CoInitializeSecurity. ms.assetid: e14d2203-c84e-46af-befd-d82ef1936c9d
+keywords:
-keywords: ["LegacyAuthenticationLevel registry value COM"]
+- LegacyAuthenticationLevel registry value COM ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # LegacyAuthenticationLevel

-Sets the default authentication level for applications that do not call [**CoInitializeSecurity**](coinitializesecurity.md).
+Sets the default authentication level for applications that do not call [**CoInitializeSecurity**](/windows/win32/combaseapi/nf-combaseapi-coinitializesecurity?branch=master).

 > \[!Caution\]
 > It is not recommended that you change this value, because this will affect all COM server applications that do not set their own process-wide security, and might prevent them from working properly.
 If you are changing this value to affect the security settings for a particular COM application, then you should instead change the process-wide security settings for that particular COM application.
 For more information on setting process-wide security, see [Setting Process-wide Security](setting-processwide-security.md).